The Need for Informed Large Animal Welfare Enforcement

 It is prudent that we as farmers be active in the current conversation about changes to Ontario’s animal welfare enforcement.
 To continue our good relationship with the public, we need to be transparent about what happens on our farms and to take responsibility for our actions.
 We can be proud of the great care that farmers provide for our animals, remembering that it is a privilege that God has given us.

-Clarence Nywening is President of the Christian Farmers Federation of Ontario.
+Clarence Nywening is Board of Directors President of the Christian Farmers Federation of Ontario.
 The CFFO Commentary represents the opinions of the writer and does not necessarily represent CFFO policy.
 The CFFO Commentary is heard weekly on CFCO Chatham, CKXFM Chatham, and CKNX Wingham.
 It is also archived on the CFFO website, www.christianfarmers.org.
 CFFO is supported by 4,000 family farmers across Ontario.